Essential Oils

 Jasmine: used to help with depression, childbirth, and libido

-Despite their widespread use, little is known about the ability of essential oils to treat certain health conditions.
+Despite their widespread and ever-increasing use in various wellness rituals, little is known about the true effectiveness and potential of essential oils to treat specific health conditions comprehensively.

 Regarding aromatherapy, initial studies have been quite positive.
 Many have shown that the smell of some essential oils can work alongside traditional therapy to treat anxiety and stress.